Plumbers' knots: The map

-The maps which make $L_n$ into a directed system are constructed in a manner similar to the maps between the $P_n$, but are much more straightforward, defined simply to be ``inserting a vertex in the middle of the $\alpha(n)$th move".
-This requires a reparameterization of the map in order to make it a valid element of $L_{n+1}$, which we produce by reconstructing the knot from the new list of vertices.
+The maps which make $L_n$ into a directed system are constructed in a manner similar to the maps between the $K_n$, but are much more straightforward because there is no corresponding notion of a knot with a segment of zero length.
+(As we do not intend to study singular PL curves, we omit discussion pertaining to those curves.)
+Explicitly, for each $n$ we define a map which inserts a vertex at the midpoint of the $\alpha(n)$th segment (for some appropriate distribution $\alpha$) and reparameterize the map, which we accomplish simply by reconstructing the curve from the new list of vertices.